🔎 Research Categories: Generative

 Because the initial Protector Persona presentation was quite long, with a lot of information to get through, I scheduled follow-up “Ask Me Anything (AMA)” sessions where I showed up to each as one of the Protectors: Andy, Drew, or Gil.
 Then I let the stakeholders ask me any questions as if they were talking to that Protector directly.
 Take creative approaches to disseminating research!

 Research-backed personas are incredibly valuable, especially in complex technical domains.
 However, sometimes a company won’t have time to spend 6-9 months developing them.
-In situations where there's limited time, proto-personas, which are assumption-based personas grounded in educated guesses, can still provide valuable insights.
-While we dedicated significant efforts to understanding the Protectors due to their ambiguity and significance to our company, we could rely on our existing proto-personas. for the Security Admin category.
+In situations where there's limited time, proto-personas or archetypes, which are assumption-based personas grounded in educated guesses, can still provide valuable insights.
+While we dedicated significant efforts to understanding the Protectors due to their ambiguity and significance to our company, we could rely on our existing proto-personas for the Security Admin category.